Top 15 Things to Not Include in Email Signatures

 If you’d like to share a video in your email signature, you can use a link with alternate text or a promotional banner.

-Email signatures are not the best place for motivational and inspirational quotes.
+The best email signatures never include motivational and inspirational quotes.
 Not everyone’s values will align with yours; the recipient may get the wrong impression, may get offended and probably won’t even care about the message.

 7. Personal information